joychow1203/705-individual-project/README.md

 ### Data Sources

 Data were compiled from RottenTomatoes and IMDB database.
-Based on two movie lists published by RottenTomatoes, the specifics of these movies were collected from their respective pages and converted into a cleaned data frame.
+Based on two movie lists published by RottenTomatoes, the specifics of these movies were collected from their respective pages through web scraping and converted into a cleaned data frame.
 Duplicates were removed since several movies were on both lists, resulting in 182 movies in total.
-IMDB ratings and votes were then matched to each movie.
+IMDB basics and ratings were matched according to movies' unique IDs.
+The rating information was then matched to each of the 182 movies according to movie title and released year.
-In addition,
 Excel was used slightly in this process.

 - Top 100 Mystery & Suspense Movies: https://www.rottentomatoes.com/top/bestofrt/top_100_mystery__suspense_movies/
 - Top 100 Horror Movies: https://www.rottentomatoes.com/top/bestofrt/top_100_horror_movies/